JunqiangZheng/Metagenomics_Analysis/18S_Metagenomics_of_tree_fungi.md

 We need to understand this data better, can we trace which read pair generates which taxa?

-### Taxonomic assignemnts or reads with BWA and BLAST
+### Taxonomic assignemnts of reads with BWA and BLAST

 ##### March 11 2021